marcovth/cfphp/README.md

 When the project is finished, with this setup, virtually you will have a mixed Coldfusion-PHP server, with added posibilites of custom CF and other HTML-style tags.

 Unlike the "Smarty" engine, with cfphp you can eventually use functional tags straight inside your PHP code if this project succeeds to that point.
-No need for seperate tlp templates.
+No need for seperate smarty tpl templates.
 If cfphp can translate a CFML file, it should also be able to tanslate a PHP file with tags inside.

 The .htaccess file will add .cfm, .cfml, .cfc as PHP template types.